Electrical work training permit holders

 Electrical work training permits are issued to allow licence applicants to complete additional training with a registered Training Organisation (RTO) to obtain their electrical work licence.

 Once you have completed your training your RTO will send your completion statement (Form 39) to the Electrical Safety Office (ESO).
 You cannot submit this form.
 It must come from your RTO directly.

-You will then apply for an electrical licence using the Form 31 - Application for electrical work licence – permit holder (PDF, 108.7 KB).
+To apply for your electrical work licence you need to submit a Form 31 - Application for electrical work licence – permit holder (PDF, 108.7 KB).
+An application fee applies.

 - Last updated

 - 24 January 2018